 To use a common phrase, transferring is higher-level thinking; it’s also sometimes called far transfer.

-People are better at far transfer if they have well-developed mental models (we’ll talk about that more in a future article).
+People are better at far transfer if they have well-developed mental models, which are also called schemas (we’ll talk about that more in a future article).

 Learning and Forgetting